vyotsukura-gsa/srt-ui/README.md

 # Overview
 The SRT UI is a Javascript web application built using Angular (v.
-15) which along with the SRT API deliver the web portal called the [Solicitation Review Tool](https://srt.app.cloud.gov/auth) for viewing Section 508 compliance predictions for IT-based solicitations submitted from agencies around the federal government.
+15) which along with the SRT API deliver the web portal called the [Solicitation Review Tool](https://srt.app.cloud.gov/auth) for viewing Section 508 compliance predictions for Information and Communication Technology (ICT) solicitations submitted from agencies around the federal government.
 For development and testing purposes, a total of three instances of this client application run on cloud.gov - development, staging and production.
 # Developer Requirements
 ## Software Components and Tools
 The following is a summary of the software and tools that are needed for development of this project: